oceanprotocol/pdr-backend/READMEs/remotebot.md

 - `--image`: The tag of the container image you've pushed to the registry in the previous step.

 > **Note**
-> You can set envvars defined in [Configure Enviroment Variables](#configure-environment-variables) step by passing `--environment-variables <env-variables>` parameter to the `az container create` command.
+> You can set envvars by passing `--environment-variables <env-variables>` parameter to the `az container create` command.

 ([Azure docs](https://learn.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create) have more details.)